Peggy Butts: Political career

 At the age of 73, Peggy was appointed to the Senate.
 However, qualification laws for senators caused problems with her appointment.
 All Canadian senators are required to possess land worth at least $4,000 in the province for which he or she is appointed, as well as own real and personal property worth at least $4,000, above his or her debts and liabilities.
 Having taken a vow of poverty upon becoming a nun, Butts was able to officially be sworn in only after her order formally transferred a small parcel of land to her name.
 Butts resigned at the age of 75 as required by law, and for her two years of service donated her entire salary to charity.

 Personal life

 She had a strong influence on her nephew Gerald Butts, principal secretary to both Ontario Premier Dalton McGuinty and Canadian prime minister Justin Trudeau.

-Peggy Butts died at age 79 in 2004.
+Peggy Butts died in Sydney, Nova Scotia at age 79 in 2004.